 So this filter provides very low resistance and so virtually no reduction in HVAC airflow.
 So it does not put a significant strain on your HVAC system.
-Special wedge-shaped seal so that air does not flow around the filter rather than through it.
+It has special wedge-shaped seal so that air does not flow around the filter rather than through it.
 Custom sizes are available.
 In a study in schools to protect children from air pollution, AQMD approached 150 manufacturers of which 9 took part in the program.
-The non-AMEX filter was the only HVAC mounted device that satisfied the performance requirements set by AQMD.
+The NanoMax filter was the only HVAC mounted device that satisfied the performance requirements set by AQMD.

 2) Bypass Systems